Outdoor Discoveries

 Though I have yet to visit them myself, Muir’s detailed descriptions of the glaciated landscapes of the High Sierra strike a chord with me.
 In one sense, they remind me of the glens cut into the Cairngorms plateau in Scotland, but there is another landscape that also comes to mind for similar reasons.
 It, too, feels like a sort of plateau with valleys cut into it, though the outline is far less lofty and dramatic.

 To give you a hint as to where these are to be found, the valleys themselves are called dales, but this is not Yorkshire but Derbyshire.
-Recent years have seen me explore them more since they are not so far away from where I now call home.
+Recent years have seen me explore them more, since they are not so far away from where I now call home.
 Some can be very narrow and their names include Dove, Wolfescote, Biggin, Monsal and Chee.
-All of those named have seen me explore them at some point or other, with some reflecting the names of the rivers that flow though them while others don’t.
+All of those named have seen me explore them at some point or other, with some reflecting the names of the rivers that flow though them, while others don’t.

 One of their number that I have not mentioned so far apart from its appearance in the title of this piece is Lathkill Dale.
 My first encounter was on a hike I did in December 2013 just before a Christmas visit to Ireland.
 Though limestone outcrops abounded on slopes around me, there was no winter sun to make them more photogenic.
 While sunshine did appear later in the walk, I always fancied the idea of a reprise on a brighter day.

-That second visit followed a trip to Iceland whose account on here took a fair bit of time to write.
+That second visit followed a trip to Iceland, whose account on here took a fair bit of time to write.
 It was not so much having to withdraw everything from an unwilling memory as has bedevilled other recent trip reports, but the fact that there was so much to be recalled.
 The account here requires more effort, but the previous Icelandic outing has its uses.

-A hike around Landmannalaugar thrust me into countryside wilder than I had encountered before then so the chance of sampling something more familiar had its place.
+A hike around Landmannalaugar thrust me into countryside wilder than I had encountered before then, so the chance of sampling something more familiar had its place.
 The contrast between dusty mountainsides and leafy valleys could not be more striking.
-It is the latter to which I am accustomed so I was happy to be among them again.
+It is the latter to which I am accustomed, so I was happy to be among them again.

 St. Leonard's Chuch, Monyash, Derbyshire, England

 My walk began in Monyash and, following arrival there, I spent some time around its parish church before continuing onto Lathkill Dale.
-The way that I went is hazy to me now for it is a faint recollection that I followed part of the Limestone before dropping down through Fern Dale, but that could be imaginary.
+The way that I went is hazy to me now, for it is a faint recollection that I followed part of the Limestone Way before going down through Fern Dale, but that could be imaginary.
 It maybe that I followed the road towards Bakewell before picking up a public footpath that did the same, much as I did on that December Sunday in 2013.

 Waterfall, Lathkill Dale, Monyash, Derbyshire, England